achall36/RoxvilleRooster.github.io/espionage_Agents_of_Oblivion_details.md

 If more than one maven is on a team, the test is treated as a cooperative roll as detailed in the Savage Worlds core rulebook.

+### Photographic Memory
+**Requirements**: Smarts d10+

+The character is able to remember everything they see, hear or read, down to the tiniest detail.

 ### Spectre
 **Requirements**: Seasoned, Agility d10+, Thief